Zubenna/group_our_transportation/README.md

 ```
 bundle install
 ```
-## You may install yarn if needed, follow steps below;
+## You may install yarn if needed, follow the steps below;
 ```
 yarn cache clean
 ```